 The drill site plan was prepared by an outside engineering firm to accommodate DAFORA's F-400 rig.
-The Company awarded the drill site construction contract to an Israeli company and the construction of the drill site and road was completed in February 2017.
-Zion is finalizing the rig mobilization to the MJ#1 location to begin rig-up and acceptance testing.
-The drilling, completion and testing of the well will be subject to raising the necessary capital of which no assurances can be provided.
+The Company awarded the drill site construction contract to an Israeli company and the construction of the drill site and road was completed in March 2017.
+As previously mentioned, the MJ #1 well was spud on June 5, 2017 and is currently drilling.